 You’ve always wanted to visit Rome, but your spouse dreams of hiking in the Alps.
 Your teenage son wants to go to London, while your daughter lobbies for Paris.
 But although everybody has substantive reasons for their preferred destination, nobody says so, and you end up in a more and more tedious argument about which place has the most convenient flights.

-In his recently published book, The Disenchantment of Secular Discourse, Steven D. Smith points out that a great deal of public debate is like that.
+In his book The Disenchantment of Secular Discourse, Steven D. Smith points out that a great deal of public debate is like that.
 People have definite views about big moral questions.
 But when drawn into a public arena—whether speaking in public or just arguing with a co-worker—they tend to suppress their real reasons and the debate devolves into a squabble about a fairly narrow set of concerns about fairness, autonomy, tolerance, inclusiveness, and of course into mere utilitarian calculations of what “works best.”

 Thus the challenge we face, one that was frequently identified by John Paul II and continues to be a concern of Pope Benedict: the need to restore metaphysical ambition to rational discourse.